olcf/olcf-user-docs/systems/2024_olcf_system_changes.rst

   Due to the added overhead of data deletion, we ask that users not delete data from the HPSS.

 Globus
   The Globus utility is not aware of the underlying HPSS tape storage structure.
 To help spread the load over the resource's tape retrieval system, we ask that Globus not be used to migrate data off of the HPSS.
 Instead, please use the HPSS ``hsi`` utility.
-The HPSS Globus endpoint will be disabled on August 30, 2024 to help ensure efficient migration from HPSS tape.
+The HPSS Globus collection will be disabled on August 30, 2024 to help ensure efficient migration from HPSS tape.

 .. warning::
   The Globus utility is not aware of the underlying HPSS tape storage structure.
-To help ensure safe and efficient migration of data from tape, the HPSS Globus endpoint will be disabled on August 30, 2024.
+To help ensure safe and efficient migration of data from tape, the HPSS Globus collection will be disabled on August 30, 2024.
 Instead of Globus, please use the HPSS ``hsi`` utility.

 HSI Data Lists
   The HPSS ``hsi`` utility is the preferred tool for HPSS data migration because it is aware of the HPSS tape storage structure.
 To ensure the most efficient retrieval of data stored on tape, we recommend passing list files to ``hsi``.
 Please also see the ``hsi_xfer`` utility below for an easy way to utilize the hsi data list feature.